Tyrus Raymond Cobb

 "Ty Cobb was still fighting the Civil War, and as far as he was concerned, we were all damn Yankees." - Sam Crawford

 Two momentous events then occured which turned Cobb's life around in August 1905.
 First, his father died in tragic circumstances, shot by his mother, who claimed she had mistaken him for a burglar - he was apparently stalking her bedroom as he suspected she was having an affair.
 Cobb had to go back home for the funeral and to help sort out matters, then returned to Augusta.
-At that point, the Tigers bought his contract for $ 700 and, still shaken with the recent events, he reported to the American League.
+At that point, the Tigers bought his contract for $700 and, still shaken by the recent events, he reported to the ballclub.
 He had never been outside the South and was a fairly unsophisticated young man.